-20. POLICY REVIEW
+21. POLICY REVIEW

-The General Manager, or designee (Treasurer/Assistant General Manager - Finance), will be responsible for regularly reviewing and updating this policy, and present any recommended revisions to the Board for adoption.
+The General Manager, or designee (Treasurer/Assistant General Manager - Finance), will be responsible for reviewing and updating this Debt Management Policy every 5 years, and presenting any recommended revisions to the Board for adoption.

 GLOSSARY

 Arbitrage - The difference between the interest paid on the tax-exempt securities and the interest earned by investing the security proceeds in higher-yielding taxable securities.
 IRS regulations govern arbitrage on the proceeds from issuance of municipal securities.